-On CPOMS and if applicable, on the child protection file and in line with Record Keeping and Information Security.
+On the child protection file and in line with Record Keeping and Information Security.
 This will include assessments and discussions (including meeting notes/minutes) of discussions and meetings with staff or others (see Working in Partnership).
+The Designated Safeguarding Lead will keep detailed, accurate, written, electronic records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency.